spree-contrib/spree_multi_vendor/README.md

 - [X] Shipping Methods
 - [X] Vendor profile

+Also:
+- [X] Super Admins can assign Users to Vendors
+- [X] You can modify which permissions and models/resources Vendors can manage quite easily

 ## TODO

  - [ ] Vendors can manage Orders
- - [ ] UI for Super Admin to assign Users to Vendors

 Contributions welcome! :)